UIU-Developers-Hub/PuzzGame/Readme.md

 - **Congratulation Message:** Receive a congratulation message upon successfully solving the puzzle, along with the time taken to complete it.

 ## Getting Started
+**Prerequisites:** Before running the game, make sure you have JavaFX properly set up in your system.

 To start playing PuzzleFX, follow these simple steps:

 1. Clone this repository to your local machine.
 2. Open the project in your favorite Java IDE.